Blog » Tag: Karen Osburn

 July 24th, 2013

-Chronicling the problem of loose animals in Geneva, New York during the 1800s through newspapers and government records.
+Chronicling the problem of loose animals like livestock in Geneva, New York during the 1800s through newspapers and government records.

 • Museum Volunteers